OVagamundo/Flashcard-Heroes/Code/scripts_GachaBallView.gd.md

 func _get_drag_data(_at_position: Vector2) -> Variant:
 	if not is_selectable or not instance_data: return null

-	# Create the visual preview for the drag.
+	# Create a simple, robust preview: just the icon.
-	var preview = self.duplicate()
+	var preview = TextureRect.new()
+	preview.texture = icon_rect.texture
+	# Make the texture fill a fixed size for a consistent drag look.
+	preview.expand_mode = TextureRect.EXPAND_IGNORE_SIZE
-	preview.custom_minimum_size = self.size
+	preview.custom_minimum_size = Vector2(64, 64)

 	set_drag_preview(preview)

-	# Create a placeholder to hold the grid slot open.
+	# --- The rest of the logic for the placeholder is unchanged ---
 	var placeholder = Control.new()
 	placeholder.custom_minimum_size = self.size
 	var parent = get_parent()